DSPN/oracle-bare-metal-cloud-dse/README.md

 ## Configuring Data Directory

-You will need to mount and configure your data drives.
+You will need to mount and configure your data drives to make use of the NVME drives on these machines.

 ## Deleting the Cluster